pablordoricaw/hello-pulumi-gcp/README.md

 GitHub Actions needs to authenticate with GCP in order to deploy the IaC.
 The authentication was setup via the Workload Idnetity Federation setup in the previous section.

 I followed the [(Preferred) Direct Workload Identity Federation](https://github.com/google-github-actions/auth?tab=readme-ov-file#direct-wif) section of the `google-github-actions/auth` GitHub action.

+## Deploy 🚀

+The GitHub Actions [`Deploy IaC with Pulumi'](./.github/workflows/pulumi.yaml) is set up such that it needs to be triggered manually in order to deploy to GCP.
+Every push to the `master` branch of the repo only generates a plan for any changes that the commit generated on the IaC.

+> [!IMPORTANT]
+> Make sure to destroy the created infrastructure on GCP since the code generates a publicly available bucket.
+Run `pulumi destroy` locally to destroy the created infrastructure in GCP.